-Critical Thinking Exercises
+Critical Thinking Exercise

 Critical thinking is more important now than it has ever been.
 Alternative knowledge is too prevalent wherever we turn.
 It is easy to be cheated, make the wrong choice, or head in the wrong direction if one does not possess good mental skills.
-Critical thinking exercises help you to slow down, think very carefully about information, and make choices that will bring about success.
+Critical thinking drills help you to slow down, think very carefully about information, and make choices that will bring about success.

-The good news is that we are able to develop our skills by studying, analyzing, and challenging our thought processes.
 Critical thinking exercises are key to this improvement.
 Similar to a muscle that becomes stronger with use, our critical thinking capabilities build and develop as we use them in regular exercise.

 The purpose of this practice is to keep asking “why” until you uncover the real reason behind a problem.
 Every response raises a more complex query, allowing you to go beyond the obvious and discover the real reason.